arpane4c5/CricketShotDetection/Documentation.md

 ### Code optimizations and modifications

 1. Parallelize the extract_hist_diff.py and extract_sqchi_diffs.py over (a) GPU (using cv::cuda)
-(b) Over multiple processors (using multiprocess)
+(b) Over multiple processors (using multiprocess) (b. is done)

 2. Verification scripts to see that features extracted on local machine and server are the same. (might differ in .h264 encoding or a different codec, Does it depend on the codec?).
-May consider a type of Randomized algo (improved time complexity)
+May consider a type of Randomized algo (improved time complexity).
+Checked MD5sum of some files.

 3. SVM training of cam1 and cam2 frames on HOG features.
 Optimize the features, SVM params, and consider different models like Random Forests etc. (shot_extraction/svm_model.py).
 Check for misclassified examples.